underscoreio/essential-slick/src/pages/data_modelling.md

 To say who is in which room, we will add a table called `occupant`.
-And rather than have a sane auto-generated primary key for `occupant`, we'll make it a compound of the user and the room:
+And rather than have an auto-generated primary key for `occupant`, we'll make it a compound of the user and the room:

 ~~~ scala
 case class Occupant(roomId: Long, userId: Long)